• Home

 Bloomington Boogies Education Overview

-Bloomington Boogies educates about and actively promotes performances by artists who play boogie-woogie, blues, jazz, Gospel, Zydeco, and related music.
-With support from the Bloomington Urban Enterprise Association, the Bloomington Arts Commission, the Brown County Community Foundation, Inc. and the Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts and many others, our educational activities include:
+Bloomington Boogies focused on educating about and promoting performances by artists who play boogie-woogie, blues, jazz, Gospel, Zydeco, and related music.
+With support from the Bloomington Urban Enterprise Association, the Bloomington Arts Commission, the Brown County Community Foundation, Inc., the Indiana Arts Commission - which receives support from the State of Indiana and National Endowment for the Arts - and others, our educational activities have included:

-• Offering free tickets to schools in the Bloomington Urban Enterprise Association Zone, so students/families can attend ticketed weekend concerts.
-In 2022 we offered tickets for the Aug.
+- Offering free tickets to schools in the Bloomington Urban Enterprise Association Zone, so students/families could attend ticketed weekend concerts.
+In 2022 we provided tickets for the Aug.
 14, 1:30 p.m. concert at the Convention Center to Fairview Elementary.

-• Presenting free concerts in schools.
-During each festival, artists perform in schools.
+- Presenting free concerts in schools.
+During each festival, artists performed in schools.
 In 2015, Marcia Ball, Bob Seeley, and Carl Sonny Leyland performed at Fairview for 360 students and 30 adults.
 In 2016, Bob Seeley, Bill Sims, Jr., and Ricky Nye performed for 550 students, faculty, staff at Templeton Elementary.
 In 2017, Bob Seeley, Bill Sims, Jr., and Mitch Woods played at Fairview while Rob Rio, Josh Paxton, and Kenny "Blues Boss" Wayne performed at Templeton.
 In 2018 and 2019, hundreds of students enjoyed concerts at Fairview, Templeton, and Tri-North.
-In 2022 we presented concerts at Fairview, Templeton, Jackson Creek, and Tri-North.
+In 2022 we presented concerts attended by hundreds of students at Fairview, Templeton, Jackson Creek, and Tri-North.

-SCROLL DOWN FOR OUR 2022 WORKSHOPS AND MASTER CLASSES!
+SCROLL DOWN FOR MORE INFORMATION ABOUT 2022 WORKSHOPS AND MASTER CLASSES

 Read the Aug.
 20, 2018 Bloomington Herald-Times article about our piano workshops